Books

 Pieces of Glass

-Every woman's story begins as a little girl.
-This one tries to make sense of the world around her and learns to make decisions - most hilariously so, others poignant and life-affirming.
-Add her faith to the mix, with its often confusing lessons and rules, and she grows up to the age of 21 with a compass honed partly by what she's been told and taught, but mainly by what she figures out for herself.
+The author’s story begins at age six as she tries to make sense of the world around her and find her way - sometimes hilariously so.
+Add her faith to the mix, with its sometimes confusing rules, and she reaches the age of 21 with a compass honed partly by what she’s been told and taught, but mainly by what she figures out for herself.

 "I grew up in NYC, not Chicago - and I'm Jewish, not Catholic!
 But this feels like my story."

-These poems and stories include what it's like to survive in New York City and be new in town, lose your dress on the streets of Manhattan, live the life of a singer and actress, meet the Mayor, lose your wallet, lose it again, and meet the homeless man who goes to a lot of trouble to return it to you.
+These poems and stories include what it’s like to survive in New York City as a singer - actress, sing for the Mayor, lose your wallet, keep losing it, and meet the homeless man who goes to a lot of trouble to return it to you.
 A collection that offers things to think about and laugh about.
 Featuring the glorious art of Scott Forrest.

 "A book to savor!
 Crafted with love, pathos, humor and wisdom.
 A feast for the senses and the soul."